-Gradually, your excitement will grow as you see you’re getting closer to your target and you might even be able to pull off multiple of these subtasks per day.
+Gradually, your excitement will grow as you see you’re getting closer to your target.
+You might even be able to pull off multiple of these subtasks per day.

 To-do list in Paymo

 The first plan or system might not work out for you.
 It takes a series of trials and errors for you to reach the structure that’s most beneficial to you and your work.
-However, taking into consideration that it can change in time, any written plan remains a better solution than just a vague wishlist forgotten in one of your brain’s corners.
+However, considering that it can change over time, any written plan remains a better solution than just a vague wishlist forgotten in one of your brain’s corners.